Edited by Matt Dembicki

 The comic form is one way of telling this story.
 In a recent blogpost, Maryland state archeologists tell the story in another way - like a live-action report, complete with illustrations and photos.

-Compare and contrast the amount of information you read in each type of text - which do you think tells the story most effectively?
+Compare and contrast the amount of information you read in each type of text, the comic or blog.
+Which do you think tells the story most effectively?
 How about most accurately?
 And which do you think you'll remember most clearly?
 Why?

 Now, find a way YOU want to tell the story.
 You can write a paper, film a short video, or write a song to commemorate the event.
 If you're interested in the history, tell it in a way that interests you!